aridhia/trial-tracker-dashboard/README.md

 # Introduction

 A triage tool for clinical trials of interest.
 Intermediary between feeds of clinical trial metadata and a CRM-like system to follow up with individual trials.

+The purpose of this application is to help a team screen clinical trials by reviewing metadata.
+Screening is supported in a number of ways:

+This app was developed by as part of the COVID-19 Workbench technology programme.

+## Database

+Clinical trial data is loaded into a PostgreSQL database.
+When running standalone, this should be called `tracker`.

+## Staging data - Cytel

 # Development TODO List

 Check out the Cytel Github in a parallel a folder.

 - Script to: